 Armenia’s dynamic capital city has been continuously inhabited for more than 2,800 years, however, it retains a modern and hip edge that cements itself firmly in the 21st century.
-With an easy-to-navigate city centre and a streetside cafe culture to rival Paris, Yerevan is one of the most logical places to begin your Armenia itinerary.
+With an easy-to-navigate city centre and a streetside cafe culture to rival Paris, Yerevan is one of the most logical places to begin your itinerary for Armenia.

 Because it doesn’t have as much information written about as neighbouring capitals like Tbilisi or Baku, many people will ask themselves “is Yerevan worth visiting?”
 And the answer to this is a resounding “yes,” especially if you are planning a larger Caucasus itinerary and want to see how all three capitals differ.

 You can purchase tickets to the opera, ballet, and symphony from ticket offices nearby for very affordable prices and it is a great way to support the arts and culture of Yerevan.
-Michael and I were able to get very good seats in the stalls for the ballet for 6000 AMD (about $12 USD) per person.
+Michael and I were able to get very good seats for the ballet for 6000 AMD (about $14 USD) per person.

 Armenia is an incredibly Christian nation and it is an important part of the country’s identity, however, one of the most beautiful sites to see is the Blue Mosque, which isn’t a far walk from the Opera building.
 This Shia mosque is the only functioning mosque in the city and the courtyard and colourful dome are very much worth seeing.